Is It Okay To Get Pregnant When The World Is On Fire?

 There you go, right?

-But we are in a unique historical moment in the sense that while the future is not written in stone, it’s a little bit more determined than it used to be when we’re talking about carbon and global trajectories, right?
+But we are in a unique historical moment in the sense that while the future is not written in stone, it’s a little bit more determined than it used to be when we’re talking about carbon and global trajectories.
 I don’t believe that we know what’s going to happen.
 I don’t believe that we know how this climate crisis is going to play out.
 I think it’s going to be really bad and I think it’s going to be bad in ways that we’re not currently anticipating.
-And yet, that very unknowability is where I find the locus of hope, because it’s possible to have a worse disaster or a better disaster, if that makes sense.
+And yet, that very unknowability is where I find the locus of hope, because it’s possible to have a worse disaster or a better disaster.

 And it’s possible that things might be better than we can expect right now, for reasons we can’t know right now.